SalomePlatform/adao/doc/en/ref_algorithm_ParticleSwarmOptimization.rst

     pair: Variant ; AIS PSO
     pair: Variant ; APSO

-- "CanonicalPSO" (Canonical Particule Swarm Optimisation, see [ZambranoBigiarini13]_), classical algorithm called "canonical" of particle swarm, robust and defining a reference for particle swarm algorithms,
+- "CanonicalPSO" (Canonical Particle Swarm Optimization, see [ZambranoBigiarini13]_), classical algorithm called "canonical" of particle swarm, robust and defining a reference for particle swarm algorithms,
-- "OGCR" (Simple Particule Swarm Optimisation), simplified algorithm of particle swarm with no bounds on insects or velocities, not recommanded because less robust, but sometimes a lot more efficient,
+- "OGCR" (Simple Particle Swarm Optimization), simplified algorithm of particle swarm with no bounds on insects or velocities, not recommended because less robust, but sometimes a lot more efficient,
-- "SPSO-2011" (Standard Particle Swarm Optimisation 2011, voir
+- "SPSO-2011" (Standard Particle Swarm Optimization 2011, voir
-  [ZambranoBigiarini13]_), 2011 reference algorithm of particule swarm, robust, efficient and defined as a reference for particle swarm algorithms.
-This algorithm is sometimes called ":math:`\omega`-PSO" or "Inertia PSO" because it incorporates a so-called inertia contribution, or also called "AIS" (for "Asynchronous Iteration Strategy") or "APSO" (for "Advanced Particle Swarm Optimisation") because it incorporates evolutionary updating of the best elements, leading to intrinsically improved convergence of the algorithm.
+  [ZambranoBigiarini13]_), 2011 reference algorithm of particle swarm, robust, efficient and defined as a reference for particle swarm algorithms.
+This algorithm is sometimes called ":math:`\omega`-PSO" or "Inertia PSO" because it incorporates a so-called inertia contribution, or also called "AIS" (for "Asynchronous Iteration Strategy") or "APSO" (for "Advanced Particle Swarm Optimization") because it incorporates evolutionary updating of the best elements, leading to intrinsically improved convergence of the algorithm.

 The following are a few practical suggestions for the effective use of these